nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

 * Logging and assertions helps the team of developers to follow through the command execution.

 #### Alternatives considered:
+* Split the contacts into 2 different class for obtaining email and number for better separation of concerns
 * Reading of the `database.json` was tricky and other libraries were considered.
 * Considered placing all the class methods inside the `execute` method but kept SLAP in mind to ensure readability.